EvaLin2951/Thalia-AI/README.md

 - [License](#-license)

 ## 🦋 Overview

-Thalia AI was initiated during the 2025 AI4Good Lab at Mila - Quebec Artificial Intelligence Institute, based on an idea co-pitched by Eva (Yifan) Lin and Paria Jafarian, and developed in collaboration with KK (Jieqi) Luo, Ameline Ramesan, Sabia Irfan, and Qi Zeng.
+Thalia AI was initiated during the 2025 **AI4Good Lab at Mila**, co‑pitched by **Eva (Yifan) Lin** and **Paria Jafarian**, and developed with **KK (Jieqi) Luo**, **Ameline Ramesan**, **Sabia Irfan**, and **Qi Zeng**.

 The project explores how conversational AI can support individuals experiencing menopause — guiding users through symptom reflection and assessment, providing trusted answers grounded in medical research, and offering empathetic emotional support tailored to their experiences.

-We’re continuing to grow Thalia beyond the lab, with ongoing efforts to expand its capabilities, enhance the user experience, and build a more inclusive, accessible support tool.
+We’re continuing to grow Thalia beyond the lab, expanding capabilities, enhancing user experience, and building a more inclusive, accessible support tool.

 ![Overview](docs/overview.png)

 ## 🔍 Features

-- **Symptom Assessment**: Integrates the clinically validated Menopause Rating Scale (MRS) to identify menopausal symptoms and their severity through natural conversation, with smart follow-up that proactively explores related symptoms.
+- **Symptom Assessment**: Integrates the clinically validated Menopause Rating Scale (MRS) to identify menopausal symptoms and their severity through natural conversation, with smart follow‑up that proactively explores related symptoms.
 Users receive a personalized report and recommendations.

-- **Knowledge Query**: Leverages a Retrieval-Augmented Generation (RAG) pipeline to answer more general menopause-related questions, with findings from current research and guidelines rephrased into easy-to-understand explanations.
+- **Knowledge Query**: Leverages a Retrieval‑Augmented Generation (RAG) pipeline to answer more general menopause‑related questions, with findings from current research and guidelines rephrased into easy‑to‑understand explanations.

-- **Emotional Support**: Detects emotional distress and offers thoughtful insights, practical guidance, and trusted resources, with built-in prompts for emergency help when concerning language appears.
+- **Emotional Support**: Detects emotional distress and offers thoughtful insights, practical guidance, and trusted resources, with built‑in prompts for emergency help when concerning language appears.

 ## 🔀 Architecture
 The following diagram illustrates the system architecture of Thalia AI, including the interaction flow from user input to modular response generation.

 ![Architecture](docs/architecture.svg)